nidhird2/bash-shell/hw0.md

 - Writing to stdout: puts(),
 ```
 2. Name one issue with `gets()`.
-  Gets() does not provide any control of how much input to read.
+  Gets() does not give control of how much input to read.
 This can lead to buffer overflow and subsequently memory corruption.
 ### Introducing `sscanf` and friends
 3. Write code that parses the string "Hello 5 World" and initializes 3 variables to "Hello", 5, and "World".
 ```c